olujicz/CV/README.md

 CV
 ==

-Files for building my CV on http://olujicz.ns-linux.org/pub/CV/
+Files for building my CV on http://olujicz.ns-linux.org/pub/cv/

-This code is based on http://sampleresumetemplate.net/
+This code is based on html themplate: http://sampleresumetemplate.net/